 1. Too many calories.

-It’s easy to overeat indulgent foods and snack foods since they have an addictive quality; they’re comforting and taste so good that it’s difficult to limit yourself.
-These foods are calorie-dense, so you’d have to eat a lot before actually feeling full—adding hundreds of calories to your day without realizing it.
+It’s easy to overeat indulgent foods and snack foods since they have an addictive quality1; they’re hyperpalatable (comforting and taste good), so it’s difficult to limit yourself.
+These foods are often processed, higher in fat and glycemic load, and calorie-dense—adding hundreds of calories to your day without realizing it.

-There are many reasons for overeating, but a common one is stress.
-Stress makes you crave comfort food and feel less satisfied after indulging.
-Stress eating is often used to take your mind off what’s stressing you out rather than dealing with it.
-Instead, find nonfood ways to de-stress and focus on what you really need in these moments.
+The better approach is to become more mindful of sources of stress (and do your best to minimize or remove chronic sources of stress) and find nonfood ways to de-stress and focus on what you really need in these moments.
 It could be catching up with a friend who makes you laugh, taking a warm bath, getting outside and taking a walk, listening to music, or reading.
-Mindful eating goes a long way, too; portion what you eat, go slowly, and avoid multitasking while eating.
+Mindful eating goes a long way, too; portion what you eat, go slowly and savor the nutrition, and avoid multitasking while eating.

 2. Fats, protein, and carb imbalance.